ceph/ceph/doc/cephfs/mantle.rst

     done

-6. When you're done, you can kill all the clients with:
+6. When you are done, you can kill all the clients with:

 ::